 ISO 9001:2015 has no clause referring to ‘preventive action’.
 Instead, the concept is embedded in ‘risk-based thinking’ that is part of your planning processes (clause 6.1).
-There’s no requirement for a procedure, or even records*.

 In order to identify risks that need preventive action, adequate monitoring and controls must be in place in the quality system to assure that potential problems are identified and eliminated before they happen.
 If something in the quality system indicates that a possible problem may develop, some action must be taken to avert it and then eliminate the potential situation.

 You can identify opportunities for preventive action (or risks and opportunities) in a number of ways: